 Developing Service Blueprints in Huntingdonshire

-We’re producing several different service blueprints as the Huntingdonshire project evolves.
+We produced several different service blueprints as the Huntingdonshire project evolved.
 At the beginning of the project we created a very simple example to help us think through what a final version might show.
 A service blueprint can be a very complex, detailed artefact, but rough versions can also be really useful for thinking out loud.
 As with any kind of prototyping it helps to think by doing, and work iteratively.

-Beyond this initial version we’re developing various other forms of blueprint for different needs and audiences.
+Beyond this initial version we developed various other forms of blueprint for different needs and audiences.
 There’s an overview version which shows elements at a higher, less detailed level, and there are individual blueprints for different stakeholders so that we can talk them through a simplified view without getting stuck in too much complexity.

 There’s also a very detailed version to help with technical prototyping – the individual screens and interactions that the customer will see, along with the Placecube technologies that will underpin those.
 All these different versions will eventually be linked together with a narrative that helps everyone understand what they show and which parts to look at for different requirements.
 And each of these versions will have been developed by talking to the people involved and making sure that what is shown is feasible and represents what they do.

 Platforms for Prototyping